Brad Uhlenhake

 attending the autopsy on the body, he returns to the

-of the local constable who appears to have found
+that of the local constable who appears to have

-in the cottage, Brabbins reads Holmes's notes on the
+Under siege in the cottage, Brabbins reads Holmes's

 |